tanaysarkar0408/quizzz/README.md

 # Quizzz ❓
 ## This is what I created!!!

-We’re going to make a quiz app that tests your general knowledge.
+I've made a quiz app that tests your general knowledge.
 As one of the most popular types of apps on the app stores, you can create your own quiz for other people to enjoy!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/quizzler-demo.gif)